-If you follow our guidance in Short tax return instructions 2009 and it turns out to be incorrect, or it is misleading and you make a mistake as a result, we must still apply the law correctly.
+If you follow our information in this publication and it turns out to be incorrect, or it is misleading and you make a mistake as a result, we must still apply the law correctly.
 If that means you owe us money, we must ask you to pay it but we will not charge you a penalty.
 Also, if you acted reasonably and in good faith we will not charge you interest.

-If you make an honest mistake in trying to follow Short tax return instructions 2009 and you owe us money as a result, we will not charge you a penalty.
+If you make an honest mistake in trying to follow our information in this publication and you owe us money as a result, we will not charge you a penalty.
 However, we will ask you to pay the money, and we may also charge you interest.